-Corporate Governance Disclosure Requirement (1) Comments thereof, ensuring that all members are able to express their opinions on the topics being discussed and making sure that the decisions made by the Board are clear; (iii) ensuring that all strategically important issues are communicated to the Board for approval and that the Board receives the information, reports and documents it needs to allow its members to fully assume their role; (iv) following up on the implementation of decisions made by the Board; (v) ensuring that all policies of the Board relating to compliance with regulations as well as ethics and conduct standards are communicated to all interested parties; (vi) receiving any complaint respecting breaches of the Code of Ethics on the part of the independent directors and bringing these to the attention of the Board in order that the matter may be dealt with appropriately; (vii) receiving any complaint respecting breaches of the Code of Ethics on the part of the officers and employees and bringing these to the attention of the Board in order that the matter may be dealt with appropriately; (viii) ensuring that appropriate relations are maintained with shareholders, employees, the financial community, governments and the general public; (ix) ensuring that the Board and each of its committees respect their respective mandates (or charters).
-Every chair of a Board committee shall have, among others, the following responsibilities: (i) planning committee meetings, establishing the agenda of these meetings together with the Chairman of the Board and coordinating the activities of the corporate Secretary as regards the affairs of the conduct thereof, ensuring that all members are able to express their opinions on the topics being discussed and making sure that the decisions or recommendations made by the committee are clear.
-The Chair of a committee shall report to the Board in respect of matters relating to his mandate and to the work of his committee.
+Corporate Governance Disclosure Requirement Comments Board, ensuring the proper and efficient conduct thereof, ensuring that all members are able to express their opinions on the topics being discussed and making sure that the decisions made by the Board are clear; (iii) ensuring that all strategically important issues are communicated to the Board for approval and that the Board receives the information, reports and documents it needs to allow its members to fully assume their role; (iv) following up on the implementation of decisions made by the Board; (v) ensuring that all policies of the Board relating to compliance with regulations as well as ethics and conduct standards are communicated to all interested parties; (vi) receiving any complaint respecting breaches of the Code of Ethics on the part of the independent directors and bringing these to the attention of the Board in order that the matter may be dealt with appropriately; (vii) receiving any complaint respecting breaches of the Code of Ethics on the part of the officers and employees and bringing these to the attention of the Board in order that the matter may be dealt with appropriately; (viii) ensuring that appropriate relations are maintained with shareholders, employees, the financial community, governments and the general public; (ix) ensuring that the Board and each of its committees respect their respective mandates (or charters).
+Every chair of a Board committee shall have, among others, the following responsibilities: (i) planning committee meetings, establishing the agenda of these meetings together with the Chairman of the Board and coordinating the activities of the committee; (ii) chairing all of the meetings of the committee; (ii) chairing all of the meetings of the committee; (ii) chairing the proper and efficient conduct thereof, ensuring that all members are able to express their opinions on the topics being discussed and making sure that the decisions or recommendations made by the committee are clear.
+The Chair of a committee shall report to the Board in respect of matters relating the work of his committee.